reactive-python/reactpy/docs/source/life-cycle-hooks.rst

 Conditional Effects
 ...................

-By default effects are triggered after ever successful render to ensure that all state referenced by the effect is up to date.
+By default, effects are triggered after every successful render to ensure that all state referenced by the effect is up to date.
 However you can limit the number of times an effect is fired by specifying exactly what state the effect depends on.
 In doing so the effect will only occur when the given state changes: